Accessibility Menu

 Susan Sample 20:53

-I just I would add it always struck me and it continues to happen that I would often pre-COVID and while I still do it, I work with patients in the infusion center where they’re receiving chemotherapy and they’re there for many hours and they don’t feel well.
+I just I would add it always struck me and it continues to happen that I would often, pre-COVID, and I still do it, I work with patients in the infusion center where they’re receiving chemotherapy and they’re there for many hours and they don’t feel well.
 And so I will go in and a lot of times I offer to transcribe their story for them and I’ll transcribe it on my laptop and then the next time they come, I would print it out, type it up.
 I might correct a little bit of spelling, but that’s it.
 I don’t do anything else and I give it to them.
 And it’s so amazing from the patients.
-And I’ve even had family members of patients go, Oh, that sounds just like her.
+And I’ve even had family members of patients go, That sounds just like her.
 I can’t believe it.
 And so many people haven’t seen.
 They see their voice on the page and they hear it in a different way.

 David Pace 21:47

 Right.
 Right.
-And then you become an editor and in some ways of your own story, which is really is the author’s authority that you’re talking about.
+And then you become an editor and in some ways of your own story, which is the author’s authority that you’re talking about.
 You have the right to change it, to rethink it, to revisit it, definitely.
 And that’s got to be very healing, which is probably where we want to go next.
-Wat does the workshop look like, If I can ask it?
+What does the workshop look like, If I can ask it?

 Susan Sample 23:08

-I would say that when I meet individually with patients, I really try and meet them wherever they are, you know, whatever their story, whatever point they’re at and however they want to work with that.
-I also offer workshops for patient groups and it’s wonderful.
-We do most of these over Zoom now, which is great because people join us from every place and if they’re not feeling well, they’re perfectly, you know, usually pretty comfortable of laying on the bed and participating or just even saying, okay, I’m turning off my video because I don’t want you to see me.
-You know, But I’ll listen in.
-And the workshops I often have, I there’s usually some focus for it, either some readings, right now we’re finishing up a five week workshop on commonplace books.
-So pre-dating libraries or pre-dating books that men usually would put this information that they have learned in this book, and then they could go back to it and then they could reflect on it.
+The workshops I often have, I there’s usually some focus for it, either some readings.
+Right now we’re finishing up a five week workshop on commonplace books.
+So pre-dating libraries or pre-dating books that men, usually, would put this information that they have learned in this book, and then they could go back to it and then they could reflect on it.
 And once books became more popular, well after printing and so forth, commonplace books continued.
 And what it’s evolved into, it’s a place for you to collect quotations, conversations, dialogues, different things that you’ve read or seen, and you put them in a book, which it’s more complicated than that.
 But anyway, putting in this book and then you can reflect on that too.
-And so what it does, it also is a great way to gain some self-knowledge about yourself.
-And so it was intrinsic.
-We had patients saying, I said you could pick some topics that you wanted to look at.
-So I think someone was doing pain and someone else was really wanting to focus on optimism.
-And then one other person who thought, Oh, I don’t really want to think about this other topic, that it was kind of paradox and how you deal with different paradox and different perspectives that clash.

 David Pace 25:59